mgroupntua/NumericalAnalyzers/programming/Chapter2.md

 ## Example 2: Beam2D Corotational Nonlinear Test

-The following example demonstrates the gemetrically nonlinear behavior of a  cantilever Beam2D struture using the corotational formulation.
+The following example demonstrates the geometrically nonlinear behavior of a  cantilever Beam2D struture using the corotational formulation.
 To this purpose, two tests are shown, one using the Newton-Raphson analyzer and a second one using the Displacement Control analyzer.